Bahrain

-Bahrain is the site of the ancient Dilmun civilization.
+The area that straddles the present-day territory of Bahrain was once the site of the ancient Dilmun civilisation.
 It has been famed since antiquity for its pearl fisheries, which were considered the best in the world into the 19th century.
-Bahrain was one of the earliest areas to be influenced by Islam, during the lifetime of Muhammad in 628 AD.
-Following a period of Arab rule, Bahrain was ruled by the Portuguese Empire from 1521 until 1602, when they were expelled by Shah Abbas I of the Safavid dynasty.
-In 1783, the Bani Utbah clan captured Bahrain from Nasr Al-Madhkur and it has since been ruled by the Al Khalifa royal family, with Ahmed al Fateh as Bahrain's first hakim.

-In the late 1800s, following successive treaties with the British, Bahrain became a protectorate of the United Kingdom.
+Bahrain was one of the earliest areas to be influenced by Islam, during the lifetime of Muhammad in 628.
+Following a period of Arab rule, Bahrain was ruled by the Portuguese Empire from 1521 until 1602, when they were expelled by Shah Abbas the Great of the Safavid Iran.
+In 1783, the Bani Utbah and allied tribes captured Bahrain from Nasr Al-Madhkur.
+It has since been ruled by the Al Khalifa royal family, with Ahmed al Fateh as Bahrain's first hakim.
+In the late 19th century, following successive treaties with the British, Bahrain became a protectorate of the United Kingdom.
 In 1971, it declared independence.
-Formerly an emirate, Bahrain was declared an Islamic constitutional monarchy in 2002.
+Formerly an emirate, Bahrain was declared a semi-constitutional monarchy in 2002, and Article 2 of the constitution made sharia a principal source for legislation.
 In 2011, the country experienced protests inspired by the regional Arab Spring.
-Bahrain's ruling Sunni Muslim Al Khalifa royal family has been criticised for violating the human rights of groups including dissidents, political opposition figures, and its majority Shia Muslim population.
+The ruling Sunni Muslim Al Khalifa royal family has been criticised for violating the human rights of groups including dissidents, political opposition figures, and its Shia Muslim population.

-Bahrain developed the first post-oil economy in the Persian Gulf, the result of decades of investing in the banking and tourism sectors; many of the world's largest financial institutions have a presence in the country's capital.
-It consequently ranks 35th in the Human Development Index and is recognised by the World Bank as a high-income economy.
-Bahrain is a member of the United Nations, Non-Aligned Movement, Arab League, Organisation of Islamic Cooperation and the Gulf Cooperation Council.
+Bahrain is known as one of the first post-oil economies in the Persian Gulf, the result of decades of investing in the banking and tourism sectors; many of the world's largest financial institutions have a presence in Manama.
+Oil revenues still constitute a significant part of its government budget.
+It is recognised by the World Bank as a high-income economy.
+Bahrain is a member of the United Nations, the Non-Aligned Movement, the Arab League, the Organisation of Islamic Cooperation, and the Gulf Cooperation Council.
+It is a Dialogue partner of the Shanghai Cooperation Organization.